johnvenkiah/CI_PP5_John_Venkiah/docs/testing/TESTING.md

 ### Overview

 As manual testing can be overwhelming for both the tester and the reader, I have created three user cases, in which the tests were performed.
+As I have tested responsivity on mobile, tablet and desktop screen sizes, I have included images on different pages from different screen sizes.